 FURTHER DETAILS ABOUT BSO NOW CONCERT STREAMS SCHEDULED FOR MARCH

-For the concert stream that releases on Thursday, March 12 at noon at bso.org/now, David Robertson conducts the BSO in Parisian music from the 1920s and early ’30s.
+For the concert stream that releases on Thursday, March 18 at noon at bso.org/now, David Robertson conducts the BSO in Parisian music from the 1920s and early ’30s.
 Ravel’s Piano Concerto in G, one of his most beloved works, was also one of his last.
 The brilliant Israeli/American pianist Inon Barnatan (left) makes his Symphony Hall debut in this performance.
 Arthur Honegger’s Pastorale d’été (“Summer Pastoral”) is a perfectly lovely, brief symphonic poem, languid, calm music interrupted by a burst of dancing joy.
 Darius Milhaud’s famed 1923 ballet score The Creation of the World is one of the earliest “classical” pieces to show the strong influence of jazz.
 The chamber music work on this program is a solo flute piece by Marion Bauer, who through her music and teaching influenced a generation of American composers.
 She herself was the first American student of the legendary Nadia Boulanger—who later taught American composers from Aaron Copland to Philip Glass.
-BSO Assistant Principal Flute Elizabeth Klein is the soloist in Bauer’s Forgotten Modes.
+BSO Assistant Principal Flute Elizabeth Klein performs Bauer’s Forgotten Modes.